-- make timely estimated payments, - · pay the tax you owe by the original due date, or - file a processable return by the extended due date.
+- make timely estimated payments, - pay the tax you owe by the original due date, or - file a processable return by the extended due date.

-Note The late-payment penalty for underpayment of estimated tax is based on the tax shown due on your original return.
+ENote The late-payment penalty for underpayment of estimated tax is based on the tax shown due on your original return.
 Do not use the tax shown on an amended return filed after the extended due date of the return to compute your required installments in Step 2.

-In addition, this form must be used if your income was not received evenly throughout the year, or your tax year ends on or after July 1, 2017, and you choose to annualize your income.
+In addition, this form must be used if your income was not received evenly throughout the year and you choose to annualize your income.
 The annualized income installment method may be able to lower or eliminate the amount of your required installments.